andremano/online-core/docs/source/Introduction.rst

 --------

 You can cite this repository using this reference:
-Mano, Andre (ed); Bakx, Wan; Garcia, Manuel; & Knippers, Richard.
+Mano, Andre (ed); Augustjin, Ellen-Wien; Bakx, Wan; Garcia, Manuel; & Knippers, Richard.
 (2021, August 17). andremano/online-core: Principles and Applications of GIS and RS.
 Zenodo. https://doi.org/10.5281/zenodo.5213896

 Inquires
 --------